Hi, I’m James. I’m an entrepreneur, maker, coder, marketer and blogger.

 Awani is a luxury preserves maker who has a deep connection with the traditional artisans of Bali and is fast growing across Oceanic and Europe.
 I’ve been advising on strategy and planning for their marketing, web/ecommerce, and sales efforts since mid 2017.

-I have a few other businesses, as well as selling a product on Amazon.com (via Amazon FBA), have a large collection of designs on Amazon Merch, and have property on AirBNB.
+I have a few other businesses not listed here.
+I sell my own custom product on Amazon.com (via Amazon FBA), have a large collection of T-shirt designs on Amazon Merch, and have property for rent on AirBNB.